 Regardless of its exact origin, the dirty martini has become a popular cocktail and is now served in bars and restaurants around the world.
 It is often enjoyed as a pre-dinner drink or as a nightcap, and its salty, savory flavor makes it a favorite among martini lovers who prefer a more complex and flavorful cocktail.

 Why you will love this recipe

 Versatile: You can add as much or as little alcohol or olive juice as you want.
 There is no set measurements so feel free to adjust the way you like.

 Great for any weather: I love drinking Dirty Martinis on a nice hot summer day, although I love having them inside on a cold day by the fire.

 What you will need

-- Pour the vodka, vermouth, and olive juice in a mixing glass or shaker.
+- Pour the vodka or gin, vermouth, and olive juice in a mixing glass or shaker.
 Fill with ice.